Ojiyumm/RULER_RWKV/README.md

 bash download_qa_dataset.sh
 ```
 ### 2. Download model
-- We download the models from [Huggingface](https://huggingface.co/models).
+- We download the RWKV models from (https://huggingface.co/RWKV).
 - The input template of each model is stored in `scripts/data/template.py`.
 Please add new model template if your new model uses a different chat template.
 - (Optional) If you are using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main), please build your model engine based on their example scripts (e.g., [Llama](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama)) with their [Docker container](https://github.com/NVIDIA/TensorRT-LLM/tree/main?tab=readme-ov-file#installation).